jaMulet/3dgridboard_aruco_ros/README.md

-3d grid aruco for ros
+3d gridboard aruco for ros
 =========

 C++ package and ROS wrappers of the [3d gridboard aruco][1] detector.
 This repository is based on the [aruco_ros][2] library.